Thursday after Epiphany

 Conversation with Christ: Lord, I seek to revere you and honor you as the center of my life.
 I work now with a holy ambition to ensure your throne is firmly established in my heart.
 Teach me to let nothing usurp what belongs to you in my life.
 Let me not build a life of empty self-sufficiency, lest I lose the experiences of your power and grace I could have.

-Resolution: I will visit our Lord in the Eucharist today for the sake of honoring him for his greatness and thanking him for his active presence in my life.
+Resolution: I will visit our Lord in the Eucharist today, if possible, for the sake of honoring him for his greatness and thanking him for his active presence in my life.